udaybg/incident-manager/INCIDENT_STATE_MANAGEMENT.md

 - [ ] Completed postmortem is shown by default when incident loads in closed state
 - [ ] Resolution side panel works independently of postmortem displays
 - [ ] Complete Postmortem validation automatically closes resolution side panel on error
-- [ ] Status hyperlinks work correctly (only "Closed" has hyperlink)
+- [ ] Status bar has no hyperlinks (all status labels are non-clickable)
 - [ ] Modals display correct data for closed state
 - [ ] Mark as duplicate always available in all states